 The main difference between a sprung and an unsprung doorknob is that a sprung doorknob has a spring mechanism to return the doorknob to its original position after use.

-When looking for a new doorknob, the specifications will state if the doorknob is sprung or unsprung.
 As a national distributor, we receive a lot of questions regarding the difference between the two.
 In this article, we aim to clarify the differences to allow you to make an informed decision.

 By purchasing a sprung doorknob, you will find it comes equipped with a spring cassette.
 This cassette will be fixed to the backplate, the back of the doorknob, allowing it to return to its original position after use.

 You will find that a sprung doorknob will have a deeper backplate than that of an unsprung doorknob.
 This is to accommodate for the spring cassette and it is worth noting the depth of the backplate to ensure it meets your requirements.